-Strongly D isagree Stror Strongly Agree The purpose, goals, and objectives were clea r.
-1 2 3 4 5 I feel the clinic was worth my time and invest 2 3 4 5 The presenter made good use of clinic time.
-1 2 3 4 5 The presenter clearly explained the subject n natter.
-1 2 3 4 5 The intended learning outcomes were achieved 2 3 4 5 The meeting rooms and facilities were comfo ortable.
-1 2 3 4 5 The clinic registration process was user-frien dly.
+Strongly Disa Strongly Disagree Strongly Agree The purpose, goals, and objectives were clear.
+1 2 3 4 5 I feel the clinic was worth my time and investment.
+1 2 3 4 5 The presenter made good use of clinic time.
+1 2 3 4 5 The presenter clearly explained the subject matter.
+1 2 3 4 5 The intended learning outcomes were achieved.
+1 2 3 4 5 The meeting rooms and facilities were comfortable.
+1 2 3 4 5 The clinic registration process was user-friendly.
 1 2 3 4 5 Were the concepts and principles biblical?
 1 2 3 4 5 Were the concepts practical and relevant?
-1 2 3 4 5 1.
-How many hours did you spend together resolving the hurts?
-If "100" were the closest you have ever felt to your partner (even if you have never felt all that close, "100" is still the closest), how close did you feel before our sessions, and how close do you feel now: a.
-Before sessions: After sessions: 3.
+1 2 3 4 5 How many hours did you spend together resolvin If "100" were the closest you have ever felt to yo closest), how close did you feel before our sessio Before sessions: After sessions our partner (even i e do you that close, "1 00" is still the 3.
 What were the most helpful things you learned or experienced in the sessions?
 4. What was the highlight of the sessions?
 5. What effect have the sessions had on you and your partner?
-6. What was the least helpful aspect of the sessions?
-7. What suggestions could you offer to make the sessions better?
-Would you like to be included in our mor nthly newsletter tips?
-Yes (email address:) NO Would you ever like to share your story of Clinic, magazine article, or website?
-Wou

-8. Would you like information on how you can give a tax-deductible contribution to help others attend Christway
+6. What was the least helpful aspect of the sessions? ?
+7. What suggestions could you offer to make the sea ssions better?
+Would you like to be included in our monthly ne wsletter tips?
+Yes (email address:) NO Would you ever like to share your story or testimony of how God has used these truths in your marriage at a Marriage Clinic, magazine article, or website?
+Would you like to teach these concepts at a local church?
+8. Would you like information on how you can give Counseling services? contrib ution to help othe ers attend Chr ristway